thuriot/steven.thuriot.be/_posts/2015-08-19-generic-references.md

 }
 ```

 Bam!
 Code compiles, code works.
 Job done.
 Or is it?
+Not only are we tricking the compiler, we are also tricking ourselves...
 Doing this will box the generic value, moving it from the stack to the heap.
 This process is slow and should be avoided.

-It's a problem, given you want to keep your code this way, that is actually easily solved.
+It's a problem (given you want to keep your code this way in the first place) that is actually easily solved.
 We can circumvent this by using a few of C#'s undocumented keywords: `__makeref` and `__refvalue`.

 `__makeref` will create a `TypeReference`, while `__refvalue` will cast the reference to the type you pass it.
 No boxing and unboxing involved!